ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

 4. With the keys created in the previous step, generate a CSR with the CMU utility.

    Make sure to use the appropriate values for Common Name (CN) and Email (E).
 The first matches the FQDN used in the DNS A record that is associated with the Virtual IP (VPX).
-The E parameter will be used to send certificate procurement details after the request.
+The E parameter will be used to send certificate procurement details after the request

    ```sh
    root@IBMADC690867-s6dr# cmu requestcertificate